commercetools/ui-kit/src/components/tooltip/README.md

 ### Conditionally displaying tooltips

 There may be cases when you only want to enable the display of a tooltip under a certain condition.
-In these cases, you may want to set the `isDisabled` prop to false.
+In these cases, you may want to use the `isDisabled`.

 In the following example, the tooltip text only appears on hover when the button is disabled.